-Reading about Henrietta, her life, death, and rebirth has done a great deal to humanize science for me all over again.
+Reading about Henrietta, her life, death, and rebirth has does much to humanize modern science.
 In today’s world we are confronted with the advances of science in ways that we can’t fully comprehend.
 Reading how the Lacks family reacted to the news that Henrietta’s cells were alive and their impressions were powerful.
-For someone such as myself, who has been actively engaged with and acculturated by the scientific community, it is all too easy to forget that what we do can sound a lot like science fiction.
-This is important because the line between what we can and can’t do is not really effectively communicated to the public and an element of fear and suspicion can result.
-Stereotypes of mad scientists tampering with what it means to be human abound in literature and film (the 2009 film Splice, Mary Shelly’s classic Frankenstein), but rarely do you see a conscientious person laboring long into the night running experiment after experiment to determine protein-protein interactions and living on cheap department coffee and vending machine meals (although the 2011 film Contagion did an excellent job of this).
-This story brought home to me the necessity to engage the human element in research and fully ground what I am doing in a way that can be communicated without inspiring suspicion or fear.
-My research needs to be conducted transparently and made relevant to a large audience.
+For someone such as myself, who has been actively engaged with in scientific community, it is all too easy to forget that what we do can sound a lot like science fiction.
+This is important because the line between what we can and can’t do is not effectively communicated to the public and an element of fear and suspicion can result.
+Stereotypes of mad scientists tampering with what it means to be human abound in literature and film (from the recent 2009 film Splice to Mary Shelly’s 1818 classic Frankenstein), but rarely do you see a conscientious person laboring long into the night running experiment after experiment to determine protein-protein interactions and living on cheap department coffee and vending machine meals (although the 2011 film Contagion did an excellent job of this).
+This story brought home to me the necessity to engage the human element in research and fully ground what the research community is capable of in a way that can be communicated without inspiring suspicion or fear.
+Research needs to be conducted transparently and made relevant to a large audience when possible.
 The people who will be affected by the breakthroughs in research laboratories deserve to know how and why these developments will impact their lives.

 Thanks to Rebecca Skloot and “The Immortal Life of Henrietta Lacks” a new generation of young scientists has the opportunity to acquaint themselves with some of the social and human aspects of their research.
 Hopefully, this will impact our aims and dreams as scientists, allowing us to respect and integrate the human element into the core of our programs.
 That would be the very least that Henrietta and her family, along with so many others, deserve from the scientific community.